tanyaweaver/python-dev-accelerator/source/assignments/day04/learning_journal_3.rst

 ======================

 After deploying in the last part, you creted an entry by using your *controller api* directly at the Python command line.
 Not so convenient, honestly.
-You need a view that will:
+What you really want is a *view function* that will:

 * Accept incoming form data from a request
 * Get the data for ``title`` and ``text``